learningequality/ka-lite/sphinx-docs/installguide/install_all.rst

 ====================

 1. Download the KA Lite `Windows <https://learningequality.org/r/windows-installer-latest>`_ installer.
 2. After downloading the .exe file, double click it.
-A window will appear and guide you through the process of installing KA Lite on the server.1
+A window will appear and guide you through the process of installing KA Lite on the server.

 Mac Installation
 ================